metal3-io/metal3-dev-env/scripts/feature_tests/README.md

 [![Ubuntu V1alpha4 build status](https://jenkins.nordix.org/view/Airship/job/airship_master_feature_tests_upgrade_ubuntu/badge/icon?subject=Feature-tests-upgrade)](https://jenkins.nordix.org/view/Airship/job/airship_master_feature_tests_upgrade_ubuntu/)

-Feature tests framework is made to run a set of scripts for testing pivoting, remediation, scale in, node reuse and upgrade functionalities of Metal3 project.
+Feature tests framework is made to run a set of scripts for testing pivoting, remediation, scale-in, node reuse and upgrade functionalities of Metal3 project.
 The framework relies on already existing test scripts of each feature in Metal3-dev-env.
-The motivation behind the framework is to be able to test pivoting/remediation/scale in/node reuse/upgrade features in Metal3-dev-env environment and detect breaking changes in advance.
+The motivation behind the framework is to be able to test pivoting/remediation/scale-in/node reuse/upgrade features in Metal3-dev-env environment and detect breaking changes in advance.

 Test-framework CI can be triggered from a pull request in CAPM3, BMO, metal3-dev-env, project-infra, ironic-image, ironic-inspector-image and ironic-ipa-downloader repositories.
-It is recommended to run test-framework CI especially when introducing a commit related to pivoting/remediation/scale in/node reuse/upgrade, to ensure that new changes will not break the existing functionalities.
+It is recommended to run test-framework CI especially when introducing a commit related to pivoting/remediation/scale-in/node reuse/upgrade, to ensure that new changes will not break the existing functionalities.

 Test-framework can be triggered by leaving